Cross-Origin Resource Sharing (CORS)

 Access-Control-Allow-Credentials: true

-If a web app needs a complex HTTP request, the browser adds a preflight request to the front of the request chain.
+When a web app makes a complex HTTP request, the browser adds a preflight request to the beginning of the request chain.

-- A request that includes headers other than
+• A request that includes headers other than Accept, Accept-Language or Content-Language.

 OPTIONS /data HTTP/1.1